kimiadarden/Developer-Profile-Generator/Readmee.md

-  #   Title :Weather application
+  #   Title :Weather Application

   ## Description

   a weather dashboard that will run in the browser and allow the users to access the weather for 1 day or 5 days

   ----

   ## Installation

   ----

   ## Usage